 I loved Tirana, the capital.

 There’s so much to do and see there, and the prices are great for a budget traveler.
-My friend Pat has a post about the top 18 things to do in Tirana here.
-We met Pat through a Facebook group – he’s also a traveler – and he also was impressed with what he calls, Trendy Tirana – a hipster place waiting for the hipsters.
+We met an Irish man named Pat through a Facebook group.
+As a fellow traveler, he also was impressed with what he calls, Trendy Tirana – a hipster place waiting for the hipsters.
 I agree with that assessment.

 We used furgons to travel between Tirana and Saranda, and I previously wrote about that experience here.